alazaroc/blog-web-code/_posts/en/2024-10-12-the-six-pillars-of-aws-well-architected-framework-best-practices-for-cloud-success.md

 > This is my second article in a series about `AWS Well-Architected`.
 >
-> This is a `Deep Dive about the Six Pillars`, uncovering the best practices for building secure, resilient, and cost-efficient cloud systems.
+> This is a `deep dive about the Six Pillars`, uncovering the best practices for building secure, resilient, and cost-efficient cloud systems.
 >
 > More articles of the series:
 >